mixn/carbon-now-cli/readme.md

 ### Using a saved preset

-Reusing presets is as easy and straight-forward as:
+Re-using presets is as easy and straight-forward as:

 ```
 carbon-now unfold.js -p <name-of-preset>